BinaryMoon/browser-shots/readme.txt

 == Description ==

 Use the `[browser-shot]` shortcode to automate the process of taking website screenshots.
 An icon is also added to the TinyMCE editor to make the shortcode creation process easy.

+The plugin uses the 'mshots' functionality, from WordPress.com, to automatically take screenshots of websites.
+This function is free for non-commercial use.

+The images are stored on the wordpress.com servers and are not saved onto your own website.
+The images are cached for roughly 24 hours before being generated again.

 = Shortcode Preview =